|

 This project — quite remarkably — will be built almost entirely within the existing right-of-way.
 This is because planners of the original Loop 1604 back in the 1960s acquired enough right-of-way for this eventuality.

 Funding and contracting constraints will require the project to be divided into multiple phases.
-The first four phases from Bandera Rd. to Redland are now under construction with substantial funding coming from the Texas Clear Lanes project, an initiative of the Texas Transportation Commission to help advance projects to reduce congestion in the state's five major metro areas.
-The remainder of the expansion from Redland to I‑35 is currently broken into two phases with tentative funding identified.
+The first five phases from Bandera Rd. to Judson Rd. are now under construction with substantial funding coming from the Texas Clear Lanes project, an initiative of the Texas Transportation Commission to help advance projects to reduce congestion in the state's five major metro areas.

 Phase 1: Bandera Rd. to I‑10